Chief Executive Officer

 970.879.2135 ext.
 103

-Liz started with RMYC in 2016 as a Field Coordinator and after a 10-year career in the outdoor education and guiding worlds she is thrilled to join the family year-round.
+Liz Doby-turned-Hartstein came to us after 10 years of working in the outdoor education and guiding world.
 She got her B.S. in Exercise Science and Genetics from the University of Maryland before making Colorado her home base.
 She has since spent her summers working all over the US and Canada running rivers, leading wilderness trips, and teaching science school.
 Her winters have been spent teaching skiing, coaching swim teams, dog sledding, and ski patrolling.
-When she’s not in the office she is most often on her bike but could also be found working as a patroller on the ski hill, rafting, competing in skimo events, or otherwise enjoying the outdoors with her husband.
+When she’s not in the office she is most often on her bike but could also be found working as a part-time ski patroller, rafting, competing in skimo events, or otherwise enjoying the outdoors with her husband and toddler.

 Education and Evaluation Manager